 In this article

 Many global organizations now regard state-sponsored cybersecurity attacks as a major threat.
-Ransomware attacks have become the most lucrative cyber-crime area — in 2020 approximately 58% of ransomware victims paid versus 39% in 2017.
-It's no wonder — attacks ranging from nuisance malware to more sophisticated attacks can cripple an entire organization.
+Ransomware attacks have become the most lucrative cyber-crime area.
+Attacks ranging from nuisance malware to more sophisticated attacks can cripple an entire organization.

 To mitigate cybersecurity risks, organizations of all sizes and industries are exploring more robust capabilities and frameworks to detect, prevent and respond to these attacks.
 One of these advanced capabilities is called cyber resilience.
 It gives an organization the ability to prepare for, withstand, recover from and adapt to adverse conditions, stresses, attacks or compromises on cyber resources.

 Cyber recovery is a data protection solution intended to address the risk associated with ransomware attacks and other critical cyber-attacks.
 It replicates and isolates key data to limit the impact of a cyber-attack on the business.
 Cyber recovery is intended to recover a recent, clean copy of application and service data.

 Cyber vault solutions take cyber recovery a step further and help organizations recover all services and infrastructure needed to run critical business services.
 It accounts for application services like Active Directory (AD), Key Management Systems (KMS), Public Key Infrastructure (PKI) and Domain Name System (DNS), in addition to infrastructure services like computation, network connectivity and the data that a cyber recovery solution provides.
 It may also include a clean room, which allows for cleaning data in the event that malware was replicated into the data vault, but not yet activated.